 Brady Ferster (Laboratoire de l'Océanographie et du Climat Institut Pierre-Simon Laplace) will present at the next POS Panel webinar series on December 5, 2019.
 Join us for his presentation entitled "The Role of Teleconnections in Southern Ocean SST Variability"

 Registration is now open for the Surface Currents in the Coupled Ocean-Atmosphere System Workshop, February 22-23, 2020 in La Jolla, CA. Poster abstracts submission and ECS travel support requests have been extended to December 24.

-The latest news, meetings, jobs, and funding opportunities for the climate science community in our June Newsgram.
+The latest news, meetings, jobs, and funding opportunities for the climate science community in our November Newsgram.

 NOAA's CVP and MAPP Programs announced five new Climate Process Teams (CPTs) from their 2019 calls.
 Learn more about the CPTs and how they can improve coupled climate models.

 The US CLIVAR Scientific Steering Committee SSC seeks qualified individuals to serve on its three Panels to enhance current strengths while adding expertise in new areas.
 Qualified nominees are expected to represent the broader interests of the research community, be willing and able to engage in scientific as well as programmatic discussions to advance Panel activities, and work with other members of the US and international CLIVAR communities.
 The deadline for submission is December 20, 2019

 Henry Ruhl (MBARI) will present at the next POS Panel webinar series on November 7, 2019.
 Join us for his presentation entitled "Global observing needs in the deep ocean"